 Figure 1.
 Origin of Leptopilina venom RhoGAPs and Venturia calyx RhoGAPs (A) Maximum-likelihood phylogenetic tree of selected members of the Cynipoidea superfamily.
 The phylogenetic tree was obtained with IQ-TREE using internal transcribed spacer 2 (ITS2) sequence.
 Species in red are those for which venom RhoGAPs were not found.
 No data were available for species in black.
+The tree was rooted on the branch that leads to the two gall wasp species, Andricus quercuscalicis and Synergus umbraculus.
+The scale bar indicates the number of substitutions per site.
 (B) Maximum-likelihood phylogenetic tree of Leptopilina venom RhoGAPs along with N. vitripennis classical RhoGAPs.
-The phylogenetic tree was obtained with IQ-TREE using the RhoGAP domain amino acid sequence and displayed as a cladogram.
-For A and B, numbers at corresponding nodes are bootstrap support values in percent (500 bootstrap replicates).
+(C) Comparison of protein domain organization between LbmGAP, representative of most Leptopilina venom RhoGAPs, LhGAP3 and LcGAP1, the two venom RhoGAPs that contain two RhoGAP domains, and Leptopilina RacGAP1.
+(D) Maximum-likelihood phylogenetic tree of Venturia calyx RhoGAPs along with N. vitripennis classical RhoGAPs.
+(E) Comparison of protein domain organization between VcGAP1, VcVLP2 and VcGAP12, representative of the other Venturia calyx RhoGAPs, and Venturia RacGAP1.
+In A, B, and D, numbers at corresponding nodes are bootstrap support values in percent (500 bootstrap replicates).
 Only bootstrap values greater than 70% are shown.
-Leptopilina venom RhoGAPs are highlighted in blue.
-(C) Comparison of protein domain organization between LbGAP, representative of most Leptopilina venom RhoGAPs, LhGAP3 and LcGAP1, the two venom RhoGAPs that contain two RhoGAP domains, and Leptopilina RacGAP1.In,InIn, C1: protein kinase C-like zinc finger motif, CC: coiled-coil region, MgcRacGAP: RhoGAP domain found in RacGAP1-related proteins, SP: signal peptide.
+In B and D, the phylogenetic tree was obtained with IQ-TREE using the RhoGAP domain amino acid sequence and displayed as a cladogram.
+Leptopilina venom RhoGAPs and Venturia calyx RhoGAPs are highlighted in blue.
+The tree was rooted at midpoint.
+In C and E, C1: protein kinase C-like zinc finger motif, CC: coiled-coil region, RhoGAP: RhoGAP domain found in RacGAP1-related proteins, SP: signal peptide.

-To further investigate this duplication event and the possible origin of the signal peptide, the genomic sequences of L. boulardi, L. heterotoma and L. clavipes venom RhoGAPs and RacGAP1 were obtained, either by cloning and sequencing or by searching in genomic data, and compared (Supplementary Table S3).
+To further investigate this duplication event and the possible origin of the signal peptide, the genomic sequences of L. boulardi ISm, L. heterotoma and L. clavipes venom RhoGAPs and RacGAP1 were obtained, either by cloning and sequencing or by searching in genomic data, and compared (Supplementary Table S3).
 The genomic sequence of Leptopilina RacGAP1 consists of 10 exons with a “CC region”, “C1 motif” and “RhoGAP domain” encoded by exons 2 and 3, exons 5 and 6 and exons 7 and 8, respectively.
 The RhoGAP domain is also encoded by two exons for venom RhoGAPs.
 These two exons are preceded by one to three exons, with the signal peptide encoded by the first exon for most of them.
 Sequence comparisons revealed similarities between venom RhoGAPs and Leptopilina RacGAP1 only for the sequence spanning the two exons encoding the RhoGAP domain and part of the following one.
 No significant similarities were found for the preceding exons at either the nucleotide or amino acid level (Supplementary Figure S3).
 This supports the hypothesis of a partial duplication of the RacGAP1 gene in the ancestor of the Leptopilina genus, resulting in the loss of the sequence spanning exons 1 to 6, followed by further duplication of the ancestrally duplicated gene during the diversification of the genus Leptopilina.

 The two consecutive RhoGAP domains found in LhGAP3 were grouped together with confident support values in the phylogenies (Figure 1B and Supplementary Figure S2).
 This suggests that a partial tandem duplication spanning exons 2 and 3 has occurred for this L. heterotoma venom RhoGAP.
 In contrast, the two RhoGAP domains found in LcGAP1 did not group together (Figure 1B and Supplementary Figure S2).
 However, the genomic sequence of LcGAP1 was not complete and we could not find the region corresponding to the second RhoGAP domain in the L. clavipes genome (Supplementary Table S3).
 Therefore, it is unclear whether the LcGAP1 coding sequence found in the transcriptome assembly is true or artifactual.